Extensive work on historic ground

 One of the many reasons that Fortum Recycling and Waste was selected: the company’s 50-year history of specialising in hazardous waste management.
 Decontamination was going to be one of the most difficult parts of the job, requiring excavation of large amounts of contaminated soil and dredging of the lakebed, all while ensuring the safe disposal of the contaminated material.

 To minimise unnecessary transport, the contaminated material was sorted and classified on the spot at the Vinterviken project site.
-Hazardous material was sent to Fortum Recycling and Waste’s in-house waste management plant in Kumla, south of Örebro.
+The hazardous material was sent to Fortum Recycling and Waste’s in-house waste management plant in Kumla, south of Örebro.
 This plant is only one of few in Sweden specially classified to safely manage and dispose of hazardous waste.

 Out with poisonous heavy metals, in with midsummer flowers